 12. Keep a treasure trove of titles you want to dig into in the future

 If you ever waste reading time because you can’t find a book to get excited about, this will cure you.
 Keep a running list of books you want to read.
-(I’ve included pages for both short-term and long-term “To Be Read” lists in The Book Lover’s Companion.)
+(I’ve included pages for both short-term and long-term “To Be Read” lists in my reading journal.)
 You can dip back into the barrel whenever you need a book to refresh you…just see what catches your eye.
 But do remember: You’ll probably never get to everything, and your list will always be growing.
 That’s okay.
 This isn’t a to-do list; it’s your buffet and you can pick what you like.

 If you believe the reading habit changes your life for the better, you might also resonate with my post on The Jane Austen Cure: Why Women Need Fiction to Replenish Their Souls.
 For more ways to be an intentional reader, check out these bookish New Year’s resolutions.